Book a Demo

 Facility managers at hotels and resorts have the constant goal of providing a positive guest experience.
 To achieve this, top-notch customer service levels must be supported behind the scenes with an organized facilities management plan that monitors equipment health and avoids downtime.

-No matter the number of buildings, floors, rooms or equipment across the resort or hotel, facility managers turn to Maintenance Connection’s computerized maintenance management system (CMMS) to:
+No matter the number of buildings, floors, rooms or equipment across the resort or hotel, facility managers turn to building maintenance software to:

 • Track work requests.